LGBTQ Families and Single Parents: Fostering in Colorado

 LGBTQ Youth in Colorado Foster Care

-Understanding the population is relevant to why LGBTQ-affirming homes are actively recruited.
-LGBTQ youth make up a disproportionate share of Colorado's foster population — a pattern consistent with national data.
-Many have experienced rejection by their biological families specifically because of their identity.
-Being placed in a home where their identity is treated as normal and where they are not at risk of additional rejection is not a minor comfort — it can be the difference between a stable placement and a disrupted one.
+Understanding the population is relevant to why LGBTQ-affirming homes may be needed.
+LGBTQ youth may be disproportionately represented in foster care, as in national data.
+Some have experienced rejection by their biological families specifically because of their identity.
+Being placed in a home where their identity is treated with respect can support placement stability.

-Colorado's foster care regulations include requirements around respecting a child's identity, cultural background, and individual differences.
-Foster parents are expected to support a child's identity rather than work against it.
-For LGBTQ foster families, this often means creating an environment where LGBTQ youth can be open in a way they have never been able to be before — which can accelerate healing in ways that take other placements much longer.
+Colorado's foster-care training addresses cultural competence and individual differences.
+Foster parents should support a child's identity rather than work against it.
+For LGBTQ foster families, this means creating an environment where LGBTQ youth can be open and safe.

 Finding an Agency That Fits